Here are some injuries for you to monitor before filling out your bracket for March Madness 2026.

 Vanderbilt’s Depth Tested as February Wears On

 Vanderbilt’s backcourt and frontcourt have been thin in February and the Commodores record has suffered as a result.
 Duke Miles and Frankie Collins health statuses are worth monitoring, because Vanderbilt simply doesn’t have the margin for error that deeper SEC contenders enjoy down the stretch.
 Vanderbilt lost three straight games (Texas, Florida, Arkansas) in February while Frankie Collins was out of the lineup.
+Despite gaining their starting guards back, Vanderbilt suffered enough losses in 2026 to where they found themselves on the tournament bubble.

-USC’s Engine: Chad Baker-Mazara Keeps the Trojans Going
+USC’s Engine: Chad Baker-Mazara Shut Down

 Nebraska Monitoring Multiple Questionable Rotation Pieces